benbp/markdown-presentation/PITCHME.md

   - "clean as you cook".
 You can get thoughts out quickly and not have to fiddle around with formatting too much.
   - as in my talk notes example, if I'm trying to transcribe a talk notes, don't have time to click on "header" etc.
     - but at the same time, I'm left with an output that's well structured
+    - I was able to share that in the wiki

+- Why important: we want to make writing documentation as easy as possible

 ---